Flash Flood Risk on the Rise

 Flash Flood Risk Score can help to identify flood risk not provided on FEMA FIRMs and in areas where no riverine flood studies have been done.

-CoreLogic developed sophisticated methodology to provide insurers with CoreLogic Flash Flood Risk Score, an innovative flood scoring product that doesn’t rely on FEMA flood maps, and takes an alternate approach to identify flood risk.
+CoreLogic developed sophisticated methodology to provide insurers with CoreLogic Flash Flood Risk Score (FFRS), an innovative flood scoring product that doesn’t rely on FEMA flood maps, and takes an alternate approach to identify flood risk.

-Utilizing a combination of hydrology, meteorological and environmental datasets, FFRS is calculated for the entire U.S. using a 10 meter grid.
-It generates a simple and easy to use 1-100 numeric risk score along with risk ratings from Very Low to Extreme.
-This risk score and risk rating can then be incorporated into the insurer’s underwriting process to help set detailed guidelines for identifying flash flood risk exposure.
+Utilizing a combination of hydrology, meteorological, environmental, and proprietary CoreLogic dataset, FFRS is available for the entire U.S. The combination of these datasets and hydrologic models enable a simple and easy-to-use 1-100 numeric risk score along with risk ratings from Very Low to Extreme.
+The risk score and risk rating can be incorporated into an insurer’s underwriting process to help set detailed guidelines and business rules for flood risk exposure.

 - Utilizes hydrological, meteorological and environmental datasets